Do you find yourself traveling often, perhaps for work or pleasure?

 When you enroll and select an airline you get up to $200 in Airline Fee Credits to cover incidental fees (like baggage fees, flight-change fees, in-flight food and drinks, and more) with your airline, annually.

 You can earn 25K Membership Rewards® points when you spend $2,000 in the first three months of being a member (already good for one domestic round-trip Coach-Class airline ticket).
+Also receive Amazon Prime free for a year when you meet the bonus requirements.
 You also have the privilege of the 24/7 Platinum Card® Concierge to help you from gift buying to reservations.

 There are no blackout dates or restrictions on points redeemed for air and travel and you can earn double points when you book online.